Andrew P. Hallman: Office of National Intelligence

 Hallman first worked at the Office of the Director of National Intelligence (ODNI) from 2011 to 2013, assisting in the integration of intelligence.

 With the resignation of the Acting Deputy Director of National Intelligence, Susan M. Gordon, in August 2019, the new director, Joseph Maguire, was left without a deputy.
 To rectify this issue, the temporary position of "Principal Executive", the deputy director in all but name, was created; Hallman began as Principal Executive on October 30, 2019.

-On February 21, 2020, with the replacement of Director Maguire with Richard Grenell, at the instigation of President Donald Trump, Hallman was removed from office as well, reportedly to allow Grennell the freedom to install his own management team.
+On February 21, 2020, with the replacement of Director Maguire with Richard Grenell, at the instigation of President Donald Trump, Hallman was removed from office as well, reportedly to allow Grenell the freedom to install his own management team.
 Hallman reportedly returned to the CIA.

 He was replaced by Neil Wiley in May 2020.